saal-core/doc-analyzer-llm/docker/HOW_TO_USE_DOCKER.md

-# How to use Dockerized ASK AFADI AI
+# How to use Dockerized Digital Guide

-Use the Dockerized version of ASK AFADI AI for a much faster and complete startup of ASK AFADI AI.
+Use the Dockerized version of Digital Guide for a much faster and complete startup of Digital Guide.

 ### Minimum Requirements

 > [!TIP]
-> Running ASK AFADI AI on AWS/GCP/Azure?
+> Running Digital Guide on AWS/GCP/Azure?
 > You should aim for at least 2GB of RAM.
 Disk storage is proportional to however much data
 > you will be storing (documents, vectors, models, etc).
 Minimum 10GB recommended.